-The project proposes cannabis activities within a rural area and would employ up to 12 full-time employees and up to 25 additional part-time/temporary employees during harvest times.
+The project proposes cannabis activities within a rural area and would employ up to 20 full-time and part-time/temporary employees.
 Workers would likely be sourced from the local labor pool and would not result in increased demand on existing or planned recreational facilities in the county.
 The project is not proposed in a location that would affect any existing trail, park, recreational facility, coastal access, and/or natural area.
 The project would not result in a substantial growth within the area and would not substantially increase demand on any proximate existing neighborhood or regional park or other recreational facilities.
 Payment of standard development impact fees would ensure any incremental increase in use of existing parks and recreational facilities would be reduced to less than significant.